 First and foremost, Living Hope Church is a Christian church.
 It is built upon the person of Jesus Christ, the Son of God.
 The doctrines and practices of Living Hope are based upon His teachings.

 The magnitude of the Great Commission requires a united effort.
 This united endeavor is efficiently served by guidance, support, resources and leadership from a common center.
-Living Hope Church is directly affiliated with The Church of God, Cleveland, TN, ARC Churches, and The Willow Creek Association.
+Living Hope Church is directly affiliated with The Church of God, Cleveland, TN, and ARC Churches.